tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 ### Activity 4

+- Check the data types of the columns.
+Get the numeric data into dataframe called `numerical` and categorical columns in a dataframe called `categoricals`.
+(You can use np.number and np.object to select the numerical data types and categorical data types respectively)
+- Now we will try to check the normality of the numerical variables visually
+  - Use seaborn library to construct distribution plots for the numerical variables
+  - Use Matplotlib to construct histograms
+  - Do the distributions for different numerical variables look like a normal distribution
+- For the numerical variables, check the multicollinearity between the features.
+Please note that we will use the column `total_claim_amount` later as the target variable.
+- Drop one of the two features that show a high correlation between them (greater than 0.9).
+Write code for both the correlation matrix and for seaborn heatmap.
+If there is no pair of features that have a high correlation, then do not drop any features.

+### Activity 5

 - Show a plot of the total number of responses.
 - Show a plot of the response rate by the sales channel.
 - Show a plot of the response rate by the total claim amount.